Github immutable tags are insane

 https://github.com/4ster-light/sentinel/rules?ref=refs%2Ftags%2Fv0.2.1

 Fine.
 Maybe it is somewhere else.
 Check Settings → Branches.
 Nothing relevant.
 Check Settings → Tags.
 Nothing.
 Check Settings → Rules → Rulesets.
 Nothing.
-At this point, in desperation, the nuclear option: clicking "Disable branch protection rules" which explicitly warns about disabling all enforcement.
+At this point, in desperation, I go for the nuclear option: clicking "Disable branch protection rules" which explicitly warns about disabling all enforcement.
 Done.
 Push again.

 The error message is actively lying by pointing to rules that do not exist and a rules page that shows nothing.
 It is a dead end dressed up as a diagnostic tool.